How to Conduct a Brand Audit? The 5 Step Guide

 A brand audit is a process of examining your position in the market, comparing it to your competitors, and assessing the effectiveness of your overall business strategy.

-While conducting a brand audit, you first take a look at the situation within your company.
+While conducting an audit, you first take a look at the situation within your company.
 You take a closer look at your branding and brand values.

-You analyse its strengths and weaknesses.
+You analyze its strengths and weaknesses.
 A brand audit discloses how your customers feel about your company, how your company compares to your competitors, and how it performs generally.